-- More than 300,000 residents are enrolled in Medicare in New Hampshire – almost 22 percent of the state’s population.
+- More than 325,000 residents are enrolled in Medicare in New Hampshire – about 23% of the state’s population.

-- As of 2018, only 12 percent of New Hampshire Medicare beneficiaries were enrolled in Medicare Advantage plans
+- About 30% of New Hampshire Medicare beneficiaries are enrolled in Medicare Advantage plans

-- There are 26 stand-alone Part D prescription plans available in New Hampshire in 2020, with premiums that range from about $13 to $84 per month.
-More than half of all New Hampshire Medicare beneficiaries have stand-alone Part D plans.
+- There are 24 stand-alone Part D prescription plans available in New Hampshire in 2023, with premiums that range from about $4 to $105 per month.
+Nearly half of all New Hampshire Medicare beneficiaries have stand-alone Part D plans.

 Medicare enrollment in New Hampshire

-As of September 2020, there were 308,049 residents with coverage through Medicare in New Hampshire.
-That’s more than 22 percent of the state’s population with Medicare benefits, versus less than 19 percent of the total U.S. population with Medicare coverage enrollment.
+As of September 2022, there were 325,426 residents with coverage through Medicare in New Hampshire.
+That’s more than 23% of the state’s population; nationwide, about 19% of Americans have Medicare coverage.

 Most Americans become eligible for Medicare enrollment when they turn 65.
 But younger Americans gain Medicare eligibility after they have been receiving disability benefits for 24 months, or if they have ALS or kidney failure.
-In New Hampshire, 17 percent of Medicare beneficiaries are eligible due to disability rather than age (nationwide, it’s 15 percent).
-On the high and low ends of the spectrum, 22 percent of Medicare beneficiaries in Alabama, Kentucky, and Mississippi are under 65, while just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.
+In New Hampshire, about 13% of Medicare beneficiaries are under 65 and eligible due to disability rather than age (nationwide, it’s 12%).

 Medicare Advantage in New Hampshire

-Medicare Advantage plan availability varies by county, but residents in New Hampshire all have at least 26 plans from which to choose for 2021, and Medicare beneficiaries in Rockingham and Hillsborough counties can select from among 35 Medicare Advantage plan options for 2021.
+Medicare Advantage plan availability varies by county, but residents in New Hampshire all have at least 33 plans from which to choose for 2023, and in several counties, there are 39 plans available.

-Nationwide, about a third of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, but just 12 percent of New Hampshire’s Medicare population had Advantage coverage that year.
-As of September 2020, however, there were 68,554 New Hampshire residents (up from fewer than 40,000 in late 2018) with private Medicare coverage — 22 percent of the state’s Medicare population — while the other 239,495 beneficiaries had coverage under Original Medicare.
+Nationwide, about a third of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, but just 12% of New Hampshire’s Medicare population had Advantage coverage that year.
+As of September 2022, however, there were 96,285 New Hampshire residents (up from fewer than 40,000 in late 2018) with private Medicare coverage — 30% of the state’s Medicare population — while the other 229,141 beneficiaries had coverage under Original Medicare.
 So while Medicare Advantage enrollment is lower than the national average in New Hampshire, it’s growing rapidly.

 Original Medicare coverage is provided directly by the federal government, and enrollees have access to a nationwide network of providers.
 But people with Original Medicare need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for things like prescription drugs and out-of-pocket costs (out-of-pocket costs are not capped under Original Medicare, and outpatient prescription drugs are not covered at all).